mys1997mail/1/README2.md

 	3) ScriptOutputName - result file name;
 	4) ExcludeGroups - regular expressions which define excluded groups (should not be handled).
  - Save changes in UserSorter.yml;
+ All parameters set as String.
  - Run TTUserSorter.exe;
  - See result file;
- - Paste the script inside 'command.sc', and run 'MeraManagerScript.exe';
+ - Paste the result script inside 'command.sc', and run 'MeraManagerScript.exe';

 # Examples of configuration file